Stefano-Vanerio/SerafiniStracciaVanerio/README.md

 In the creation of the files related to the project we have used an online collaborative work platform.
 In it is possible to see the complete history of all the modifications of the files.

-•	At this link is present the file used for the creation of the RASD file: https://docs.google.com/document/d/1EinVh5w7yB-jk7-YYJO_MIyqoS4mnwvOs2p9OUenkZg/edit?usp=sharing
+•	At this link it is possible to find the file used for the creation of the RASD file: https://docs.google.com/document/d/1EinVh5w7yB-jk7-YYJO_MIyqoS4mnwvOs2p9OUenkZg/edit?usp=sharing

-•	At this link is present the file used for the creation of the DD file: https://docs.google.com/document/d/1hjAKQO--b4NgonxfEOeGYQxDc5a6BY9Y2g3mT3JWpe4/edit?usp=sharing
+•	At this link it is possible to find the file used for the creation of the DD file: https://docs.google.com/document/d/1hjAKQO--b4NgonxfEOeGYQxDc5a6BY9Y2g3mT3JWpe4/edit?usp=sharing

 # Project goal and approach